arnab30dutta/HECA/README.md

           b. suggest device timing interval ( eg. run my Washing machine only during low non-peak hours 7-9am)
           c. lets you limit your consumption per energySourceType( e.g min I need Petrol of 14 gallon)
           d.
-The App will suggest the best optimal use of respective consumption to fit your budget goal (eg.  from now calibrate any of the following:
+The App will suggest the best optimal use of respective consumption to fit your budget goal (eg.  from now calibrate to the following:
                         a.
 Solar Energy 200 units
                         b.
 Electric 172 units
                         c.
-Gas 12L
+Gas 15L
                         d.
 Oil 4.2 Litres
                     projected expense : 1740 bucks )